Moonee Ponds Creek Trail: Connections

 The trail intersects the Broadmeadows Valley Trail in the north.
 Nearby it also intersects the Western Ring Road Trail and meets the Capital City Trail in the south.

-Heading east 1 km along the Western Ring Road Trail will take you to Jacana station and further still to the Merri Creek Trail at Fawkner.
-Heading west along the Western Ring Road Trail will lead you to Brimbank Park and the Maribyrnong River Trail.
+Heading east 1 km along the Western Ring Road Trail is Jacana station and further to the Merri Creek Trail at Fawkner.
+Heading west along the Western Ring Road Trail is Brimbank Park and the Maribyrnong River Trail.